mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "Well this isn't working," the man responded.

 Kipnu butted in between pulses, "Everyone, gather kindling, from the forest.
-We'll start, a fire here."
+We'll start a fire here."

 Those who were able sprung into action while the kaln's mother lifted haeself out of the water and rushed over to Kipnu, still pushing on the child's hearts.